-Michael W. Miller joined Kyle House Group in 2014 with more than two decades of senior-level experience in government, private sector consulting, international organizations, non-profits, and academia.
-He brings a deep, first-hand understanding of how government policy is made and how it affects clients’ missions, markets, and outcomes domestically and internationally.
+Michael Miller joined the Kyle House Group in 2014, with more than two decades of diverse experience in government, the private sector, international organizations, non-profits, and academia.
+He brings a first-hand understanding of how govern-ment policy is made and how it affects clients’ missions, markets and outcomes, both domestically and internationally.

 Prior to joining KHG, Michael served as Republican Policy Director for the U.S. Senate Committee on Foreign Relations for Senator Bob Corker.
 This was his second time serving on Capitol Hill: from 1995 to 2001, Michael was Senator Bill Frist’s senior legislative aide for foreign affairs, where he managed the Senator's work on the Foreign Relations Committee and directed the Subcommittee on African Affairs.